 In Colorado, he played nine seasons and won Stanley Cups in both 1996 and 2001.
-Foote played in 187 games with the Blue Jackets before he was traded back to the Avalanche, on Feb.
+Foote played in 187 games with the Blue Jackets before he was traded back to the Avalanche on Feb.
 26, 2008, for a first and fourth-round pick.
-The first-round pick was traded to the Philadelphia Flyers and they selected David Savard in the fourth round of the 2009 NHL Entry Draft.
+The first-round pick was traded to the Philadelphia Flyers, and the Avs selected David Savard in the fourth round of the 2009 NHL Entry Draft.
 Foote played three more seasons with the Avalanche before retiring in 2011.

 Odds & Ends

 Current Edmonton Oilers head coach Dave Tippet signed with the Flyers on Aug.
 2, 1993.
 The veteran left-winger scored four goals and 15 points for the Flyers during the 1993-94 season, his final as a player in the league.
-Tippet played a total of 721 NHL games, over 11 seasons, with the Hartford Whalers, Washington Capitals, Pittsburgh Penguins and Flyers.
+Tippet played 721 NHL games over 11 seasons, with the Hartford Whalers, Washington Capitals, Pittsburgh Penguins, and Flyers.